10 Fascinating Things to See in Mexico City’s Centro Historico

 Mexico City Centro Historico Map

 I’ve plotted all of the attractions mentioned in this post on this handy map for your reference.
-This way, you can plan your own walking tour of the historic center and ensure you don’t miss any of the key sites.
+This way, you can plan your walking tour of the historic center and ensure you don’t miss any of the key sites.

 Traveling soon?
 Don’t forget to buy travel insurance for Mexico.
 Insurance gives you peace of mind, knowing you can get the help you need if anything goes wrong.
-SafetyWing is the provider that I recommend.
+EKTA Insurance is the provider that I recommend.

 1. Zocalo

-Almost every city in Mexico has a zócalo, a large square where people gather, Mexico City’s zócalo happens to be one of the largest in the world.
+Almost every city in Mexico has a zócalo, a large square where people gather; Mexico City’s zócalo happens to be one of the largest in the world.
 Also known as the Plaza de la Constitución, this public space is typically quite a scene.

-Though the square is quite sparse, it is bordered by Templo Mayor, the Palacio Nacional, and the Metropolitan Cathedral.
 You’ll often encounter street performers and vendors selling souvenirs and snacks.
 Often there is a timely art exhibit or event taking place on part of the zocalo.

 During the FIFA World Cup a few years ago there was a screen set up to air the games and a fun art exhibit consisting of beautifully painted soccer ball sculptures.
-Around Christmas, you’ll often find an ice rink, a Christmas tree, and other decorations.

-The zocalo sometimes hosts free concerts by well-known performers.
-You could encounter anyone from Paul McCartney to Justin Bieber or a renowned Mexican or Latin American artist– it has happened before!
+ou could encounter anyone, from Paul McCartney to Justin Bieber or a renowned Mexican or Latin American artist—it has happened before!

-During important holidays like Independence Day, Dia de la Revolución, or New Year’s Eve, you can count on seeing events and parades in and around the zocalo.
+During important holidays like Independence Day, Día de la Revolución, or New Year’s Eve, you can count on seeing events and parades in and around the zócalo.

 2. Palacio Nacional